 Members who become unemployed directly due to Covid-19 measures can apply for a one-off payment of 20% of their own contributions up to a maximum of K10,000.00.
 This amount would be tax-free to the member.

 Who will be eligible for Covid-19 relief payment?

 The relief payment will be made available only for members who have lost their jobs as a result of Covid-19.

 Members who are still employed, will not be eligible for this relief payment.

 How do I access the Covid-19 relief payment?

-A specific form for the Covid-19 relief payment is being developed.
+A specific form for the Covid-19 relief payment has been developed.

 Members will need to complete the form, including the employer verification section completed by their former employer, similar to normal benefits.